3nvi/gatsby-intl/README.md

 # Gatsby Intl

-A collection of packages to help you with internalization needs in a Gatsby app.
+A collection of packages to help you with internalization needs when using Gatsby.
 It contains the following:

 ## [`gatsby-starter-intl`](https://github.com/3nvi/gatsby-intl/tree/master/packages/gatsby-starter-intl)